MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/dashboard/creating-and-managing-organizations.md

 ---
-title: Mobile Center Dashboard
+title: Creating and managing organizations
-description: Using the dashboard to create and access app info in Mobile Center.
+description: Using the dashboard to create and access app organizations in Mobile Center.
 keywords: dashboard organizations
 author: joemellin
 ms.author: joemellin